comp-journalism/UMD-J479V-J779V-Spring2016/README.md

 By the end of the course students should expect to have gained:
 - Knowledge of the opportunities that computing creates for journalism in data gathering, sensemaking, presentation, and dissemination, as well as a critical stance and understanding of implications and limitations of algorithms and computing in the media.
 - An ability to constructively apply that knowledge to computational and data journalism projects and investigations by using computational thinking, data, algorithms, and programming as needed.
-- Skills and knowledge of practical tools that enable computational and data journalism, such as Python, Jypyter Notebooks, and Github.
+- Skills and knowledge of practical tools that enable computational and data journalism, such as Python, Jupyter Notebooks, and Github.

 ####Prerequisites####